 Cornell Catholic Community First-Year Retreat

 Why wait for your Cornell experience to begin?
-Cornell Catholic's overnight retreat is an opportunity for you to meet new students, to learn from upper-level students, and to spend time centering yourself in prayer and reflecting on your faith.
+Cornell Catholic's overnight retreat is an opportunity for you to meet new students, learn from upper-level students, and spend time centering yourself in prayer and faith reflection.
 This one-day overnight retreat allows you to meet the Catholic Community Campus Ministry team and learn about the exciting ways for you to get involved as a student.